What is bacterial vaginosis?

-How can I know if I have BV?
+How can I know if I have bacterial vaginosis?

 Your health care provider can tell you if you have BV.
 He or she will examine you and will take a sample of fluid from your vagina.
-The fluid is viewed under a microscope.
-In most cases, your health care provider can tell right away if you have BV.
+The fluid is viewed under a microscope or sent to the lab for analysis.

-Bacterial vaginosis is treated using medicines that kill the infection.
-The most common medicine ordered for BV is called metronidazole.
-Common product names for this medicine are Flagyl® and Protostat®.
-Metronidazole may be given as a pill that is taken by mouth.
-It may also be given as a vaginal gel.
+Bacterial vaginosis resolves on its own without any medications in one third of non-pregnant women, and about half of pregnant women.
+BV is treated using medicines that kill the infection when symptoms are bothersome.
+The most common medicines ordered for BV are metronidazole or clindamycin.
+These may be given as pills that are taken by mouth.
+They may also be given as vaginal gels or ovules.

 Yes.
 You may have:

 - Upset stomach

 - Metal taste in your mouth

 Don't drink alcohol while you are taking metronidazole.
 You can become very sick to your stomach.
 Call your health care provider if you have these or any other side effects.